 We plan to use the net proceeds from this offering primarily to fund our ongoing research and development efforts.
 We will be required to expend significant funds in order to advance development of CRLX101, CRLX301 and our other potential product candidates.
-The net proceeds from this offering and our existing cash and cash equivalents will not be sufficient to fund all of the efforts that we plan to undertake or to fund completion of clinical development of any of our product candidates.
+The net proceeds from this offering and our existing cash and cash equivalents will not be sufficient to fund all of the efforts that we plan to undertake, such as our planned Phase 2 trial of CRLX101 in neoadjuvant rectal cancer and pivotal clinical trial of CRLX101 in ovarian cancer, or to fund completion of clinical development of any of our product candidates.
 Accordingly, we will be required to obtain further funding through public or private equity offerings, debt financings, collaborations or licensing arrangements or other sources.
 Adequate and additional funding may not be available to us on acceptable terms or at all.
 If we elect to obtain any additional debt financing, our ability to do so may be limited by covenants we have made under our loan and security agreement with Lighthouse Capital Partners VI, L.P., or Lighthouse Capital, and our pledge to Lighthouse Capital of substantially all of our assets, other than our intellectual property, as collateral.
 We have also granted Lighthouse Capital a negative pledge with respect to our intellectual property, which, among other things, prohibits us from selling, transferring, assigning, mortgaging, pledging, leasing, granting a security interest in or otherwise encumbering our intellectual property.
 This negative pledge could further limit our ability to obtain additional debt financing.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.

-We believe that the net proceeds from this offering, together with our existing cash and cash equivalents as of December 31, 2013, and the proceeds from the convertible notes we issued in 2014, will enable us to fund our operating expenses, debt service and capital expenditure requirements for at least the next months.
+We believe that the net proceeds from this offering, together with our existing cash and cash equivalents as of December 31, 2013, and the proceeds from the convertible notes we issued in 2014, will enable us to fund our operating expenses, debt service and capital expenditure requirements, as set forth below under "Use of Proceeds", for at least the next 18 months.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including:

-- the number and development requirements of the product candidates we pursue; - the scope, progress, timing, results and costs of researching and developing our product candidates, and conducting preclinical and clinical trials; - the costs, timing and outcome of regulatory review of our product candidates; - the cost and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - · the revenue, if any, received from commercial sales of any product candidates for which we receive marketing approval; - our ability to establish and maintain strategic partnerships, licensing or other arrangements and the financial terms of such agreements;
+- the number and development requirements of the product candidates we pursue; - the scope, progress, timing, results and costs of researching and developing our product candidates, and conducting preclinical and clinical trials; - the costs, timing and outcome of regulatory review of our product candidates; - the cost and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of any product candidates for which we receive marketing approval; - our ability to establish and maintain strategic partnerships, licensing or other arrangements and the financial terms of such agreements;

-- the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the extent to which we acquire or in-license other medicines and technology; - · our headcount growth and associated costs; and - · the costs of operating as a public company.
+- the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the extent to which we acquire or in-license other medicines and technology; - our headcount growth and associated costs; and - the costs of operating as a public company.